haileleulz/OdooProject/README.rst

 **This is a Test Vehicle module where customers can directly register and have services performed for their vehicles.**

+   * - .. image:: docs/_static/icons/services.png
+         :width: 120px
+     - **Required Services**
+       Drivers or users can log in to the system and access the **Services** menu to fill out forms for the services they need.
+Based on their selection, a submenu provides additional details about the chosen service.
+Once the service is selected, users can make an appointment, with a minimum notice of 5 days.

 Services Overview
 -----------------